LucasDelfino92/morrowindsharp/mw2.md

 - MDMD Expansions Integrated (Sigourn Edit) Patch.ESP **(Don't use it alongside the Adamantium Armor Integrated Patch)**
 - Umbra, Blademaster.ESP
 - There Can Be Only One (Alt Fyr).ESP
-- There Can Be Only One Expansions Integrated Patch.ESP
 - There Can Be Only One (Alt Fyr) MDMD Patch.ESP
 - There Can Be Only One MDMD - Creatures Patch.ESP
 - BTB's Game Improvements (Necro Edit).ESP